LeonardoLoureiro/Mini_Projects/README.md

  * An upgraded version of the program "Hello World"
  * Temperature converter
  * A Bash script used to brute-force different known, possible passwords on a Veracrypt Volume
+ * A script to display how much change to give back in coins and notes

 ## Acknowledgments